VladimirK2/jbc-language/jBC_Programmers_Reference_Guide.markdown

 When using the READBLK statement in International Mode, care must be taken to ensure that the input variable is handled properly subsequent to the READBLK statement.
-The READBLK statement requires that a “bytecount” be specified, however when manipulating variables in International Mode character length rather than byte lengths are usually used and hence possible confusion or program malfunction can occur.
+The READBLK statement requires that a "bytecount" be specified, however when manipulating variables in International Mode character length rather than byte lengths are usually used and hence possible confusion or program malfunction can occur.

-If requiring character data convert the input variable from ‘binary/latin1’ to UTF-8 byte sequence via the [UTF8](#UTF8) function.
+If requiring character data convert the input variable from 'binary/latin1' to UTF-8 byte sequence via the [UTF8](#UTF8) function.

 It is recommended that the [READBLK](#READBLK)/[WRITEBLK](#WRITEBLK)